Julian-O/PySLOBS/README.md

 This API requires Python 3.9.
 (If there is a good reason you need an earlier version of Python, please raise a GitHub issue.)

-StreamLabs OBS 0.27.1 has been tested.
+Streamlabs OBS 1.2.0 has been tested.

 ### Pythonic names and types